|Title:||The Lotus Lantern - Experiences in China|

 After reading this, I basically assumed the rest was going to be awesome.
-But it turned out to be just alright.
+But it turned out to be just okayish.

 Ernst Cordes making points individually, one at a time

-EC lines up 16 individual chapters that each provide us with a sort of “snapshot” from China’s society as he sees it – the student, the intellectual, the banker, the “coolie”, the prostitute, and so on.
-He enriches these conversations with his own insights into the according cultural, socio-political and historical background.
+This book reads like a collection of individual articles.
+Cordes lines up 16 chapters, each providing us with a sort of “snapshot” from China’s society as he sees it – the student, the intellectual, the banker, the coolie, the prostitute, and so on.
+He enriches these conversations with his own insights into the cultural, socio-political and historical background.
 I found this enjoyable, but I would have liked to have at least a tiny bit of storyline to follow along.

-The one issue I have is that even though some of EC’s conversations are quite interesting to read, a lot of them feel just a bit “on cue”, like he is desperately looking for someone to say certain things that might help get his point across.
-To me, this damages his credibility as an observer more than the occasional hint of racism (“The Chinese soul doesn’t have room for petty compassion.”) or the partly outdated background information he relies on.
+Another issue I have is that even though some of Cordes’ conversations are quite interesting to read, a lot of them feel just a bit “on cue”, like he is desperately looking for someone to say certain things that might help get his point across.
+To me, this damages his credibility as an observer more than the occasional hint of racism:

-If you’re too lazy to read all of it, make sure to read chapter 14 – there is a banker in it who offers a fascinating prediction about China’s future.
+[tip: if you’re too lazy to read all of it, make sure to read chapter 14 – there’s a banker in it who offers a fascinating prediction about China’s future.]